pieroproietti/penguins-blog/source/book/english.md

 Launch the eggs installer cli.

-Alternatively with the option -g or --gui launches squid instead.
+Alternatively with the option -g or --gui launches calamares instead.

-Attention, the installer cli is faster than squid, but it is VERY rudimentary and not recommended for non-experts.
+Attention, the installer cli is faster than calamares, but it is VERY rudimentary and not recommended for non-experts.
 It will completely erase the target hard drive!
 Use it only on clean or clean virtual machines or computers.

 ### sudo eggs kill